jpweytjens/Ghent-Festive-500/README.md

 - Two route options: 75km and 100km
 - Accompanied by road captains
 - No-drop policy ensuring comfortable group riding
-- Three platoons with varying speeds to accommodate all riders
+- Three pelotons with varying speeds to accommodate all riders

 ### Supporting Sportaround
 Each year, the [Ghent Festive 500](https://www.ghentfestive500.be/) supports a charity.
 This year's beneficiary is Sportaround, an organization making sports accessible to everyone.
 Participants can purchase stamp cards for a voluntary contribution, with 100% of proceeds going to Sportaround.